 Office of Strategic Network Reconnaissance

 Chief of Staff to the Censor of State

 College of Justices

 The College of Justices is a body mandated by the Articles of Union to serve in a strictly advisory capacity to the Censor of State in times of emergency or crisis.
 The members of the College are appointed for life, regardless of their status as a serving or retired presiding justice.
-By law, all justices of the Supreme Court and the Federal Court of Appeals serve as member of the body, though they are permitted by law from exercising any additional law duties aside from those seventy-two serving as presiding officers of the court.
+By law, all justices of the Supreme Court and the Federal Court of Appeals serve as members of the College, though they are legally bound from exercising additional legal duties, not including the 72 justices actively serving as presiding officers of the court.

 Federal Courts of Appeal

 The Federal Courts of Appeal of the Alban Commonwealth hears cases of both civil and criminal appeal, for a total of 60 districts across the settlements of the Commonwealth and a 61st plenipotentiary court for matters relating exclusively to Federal property or territories, such as the colony of Clearwater.
 The presiding officers of the court are entitled Justice and appointed for life terms, with retired justices entitled Justice Emerita/us/um.
 Once retired from office, a justice may not be recalled to preside over any Courts of Appeal.